cppitems/cppitems/items/008/item.md

   };
 ```
 > Why is `const` preferred by the rules?
+>```pmans
+>   const Widget cw{};
+>   Widget a(cw); // does this work with Widget(Widget &w) ? -> no, cannot bind const to non-const ref
+>   Widget a(Widget{}); // does this work with Widget(Widget &w) ? -> no, cannot bind rvalue to lvalue ref
+>```
+> - cases where an rvalue or a const object are passed do not work without `const`

 Further, it is *not* implicitly available if other user-defined special member functions (beside constructors) are present.

 > Informally, when is a copy constructor not available implicitly?
+> - if one or more of the members do not support beeing copied
+> - if a custom implementation for other SMFs are present (beside regular constructors)

 ### Move constructor
 > Describe the effect of a move constructor.
+> - construct an object using an rvalue reference to another object of the same type
+> - potentially using/moving resource of the other object

 > Which are common situations where it is invoked?
+> - whenever an rvalue is passed in a "construction situation"

 The move constructor is implicitly available if no other user-defined special member functions are present (beside user-defined constructors) and all members are "allowed to be moved".

 > Why does this rule make sense?
+> - destructor is present: indicating special treatment which has to be considered also during "moving"
+> - copy constructor is present: possible special treatment when copying will likely also apply for move-construction
+> - copy/move assignment present: again, indicating that special treatment is required also for move-construction

 For `Widget` the implicit move constructor looks like this:
 ```pmans